Consensys/doc.rollups/docs/Concepts/High-Availability.md

 Multi-site high availability configuration allows the system to remain available in the case of site-wide failures.

-To ensure zero data loss, leverage Kafka to replicate data across multiple sites.
+To ensure zero data loss, use Kafka to replicate data across multiple sites.
 Each site must have its own independent Kafka cluster to save the pending operations.
 The `pending-operations` topics must have a replication factor of 2 or more, and each cluster must have at least one replica located in another site.